bacarpenter/bot.bot/README.md

 # bot.bot

-A chatbot based todolist and buddy
+A chatbot based todolist and buddy, built to facilitate other features over time.

 ## Usage